Fabaderheld/HA-light-template/New-HALightTemplate.ps1.md

 Generates a yml configuration for a Home Assistant light template (https://www.home-assistant.io/integrations/light.template/) for the use of a combination of a smart switch and a smart bulb e.g.
-Ikea Tradfri Bulb and Sonoff M5 Wall Switch, so the both are treated as ONE light entity
+Ikea Tradfri Bulb and Sonoff M5 Wall Switch, so the both are treated as ONE light entity Advantages are the the light bulb is indepent of Home Assistant but still manageable

 ## EXAMPLES